firstdag/dip/lips/lip-8.md

 # Disclaimer
 ---

-This LIP does not contain the initial phase of the sub account discovery that is required to start nagotioating merchant scenarios.
+This LIP does not contain the initial phase of a sub account discovery that is required to start nagotioating merchant scenarios.
 The process describe below starts at the phase that both sides (particualary the biller side) have the relevant subaddresses.
 For the discovery phase, there are currenctly two leading methods:
-  1. The buyer VASP triger the process with pre-knowledge of the merchant subaddress. e.g., QR/deeplinks - where the consumers while acting in their wallet provides their VASP the merchant's relevant details (embedded in the QR/link in the checkout page)
+  1. The buyer VASP triger a process with pre-knowledge of the merchant subaddress. e.g., QR/deeplinks - where the consumers while acting in their wallet provides their VASP the merchant's relevant details (embedded in the QR/link in the checkout page)
   2. The merchant gets the user identifier (like Pay ID) and query the buyer side for a new subaddress for this process For now we will assume that one of these methods took place and the merchant have the buyer subaddress at hand.